-The changes to bankruptcy law in the bill would affect state and local governments primarily as creditors and holders of tax or child support claims against debtors.
+The changes to bankruptcy law in the bill would affect state and local governments primarily as creditors and holders of claims against debtors for taxes or child support payments.
 In addition, it would change some of the state statutes that govern which of a debtor's assets are protected from creditors in a bankruptcy proceeding.